 The Ivanpah Valley Airport Public Lands Transfer Act (P.L.
 106-362) provided for the sale of approximately 5,750 acres of public land to Clark County for the construction of a future airport.
 The completion of the sale of the land and construction of the airport is contingent on a number of factors, including approval by the Federal Aviation Administration (FAA).
-S. 974 (Section 10) provides for the conveyance, at no cost, of approximately 2,350 acres to the east of the proposed airport for flood mitigation projects related to the airport.
+H.R.
+2015 (Section 10) provides for the conveyance, at no cost, of approximately 2,350 acres to the east of the proposed airport for flood mitigation projects related to the airport.
 The land would not be conveyed unless and until the FAA approves the airport project.

-S. 974 also reserves to the Federal government the mineral estate (potentially valuable sand and gravel) of the 2,350 acres to be conveyed for the airport, except that the County may construct flood control facilities and remove aggregate following flood events under the bill.
+H.R.
+2015 also reserves to the Federal government the mineral estate (potentially valuable sand and gravel) of the 2,350 acres to be conveyed for the airport, except that the County may construct flood control facilities and remove aggregate following flood events under the bill.
 The BLM supports these provisions.
-However, provisions providing that the County pay all costs associated with this transfer and a terms and conditions clause (similar to those in Section 9 of S. 974) should be added to this section as well.
+However, provisions providing that the County pay all costs associated with this transfer and a terms and conditions clause (similar to those in Section 9 of H.R.
+2015) should be added to this section as well.
+We would note, that there are desert tortoise concerns in this area, and the BLM and the Fish & Wildlife Service would like to continue to work with Clark County to address them.